EstebanForero/partial_struct/README.md

 Usage
 -----
 Annotate your struct with #[derive(Partial)] and attach one or more #[partial(...)] attributes to configure the output.
-The attribute supports three optional parts (order does not matter):
+The attribute supports optional parts (order does not matter):

   - An optional target name literal (e.g. "UserConstructor").
 If omitted, the generated struct is named "Partial<OriginalStructName>".
   - An optional derive(...) clause listing trait identifiers to derive on the generated struct.
   - An optional omit(...) clause listing the names of fields to omit from the generated struct.
+  - An optional optional(...) clause listing the names of fields to make Option<T> in the generated struct.

 Examples
 --------